alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 [![youtube how to create tasks in the level](/Resources/ft_youtube.png)](https://youtu.be/5OI5-ibnpgU "YouTube")

-# Future plans

-- Sync with Trello ( currently in development )
-- Sync with Jira

 # Support

 If you have any issues or questions please log them here in the [issues](https://github.com/alexhajdu/fix_this/issues) or hit me up on twitter [@alexhajdu](https://twitter.com/alexhajdu)